RCPL/v3/library/index.md

 <img src="/img/aerial.jpg">

 Richland Library is the public library system of Richland County, South Carolina.
-In December 2012, the library shortened its name from Richland County Public Library.
-It has 11 branches including its 242,000 sq ft (22,500 m2) Main Library.
-In 2001, it was named the National Library of the Year by the Library Journal and the Gale Group.
+It serves a wide variety of people for a wide variety of purposes.
 ## Library History
+Founded in 19XX, Richland Library was started during the lorem ipsum dolor salet is guram kip atlas.
+[Learn more from our Local History department](/library/departments/local-history).

 ## Locations

+{% include image-summary-card.html image="/img/locations/main.jpg" summary="Main" %}

 <img class="full" src="/img/map-tour.png">